Siemens Nexas: Refurbishment

+assistance button, and additional grab poles.
+In a separate project, they had new dynamic information displays added, similar to the Stage 3 Comeng, showing the next few stops and the line colour.

 Liveries

 The Siemens Nexas trains have a stainless steel body, and were seen in a number of different liveries in their early years, owing to the changes in ownership that have occurred while the trains were entering service.

 The trains were originally delivered with M>Train blue and green stripes on the side, and the M>Train 'swirl' on the front fairing.
 Later deliveries entering service in bare metal on the sides, and white front fairings with a green and yellow striped bar.
 On entering Connex Melbourne ownership, blue and yellow stripes were progressively added to the side of all trains, and front fairings were repainted yellow with the blue Connex logo.

 After Metro Trains Melbourne took over the operation of the suburban network in November 2009, the Connex logo on all trains was covered over as a temporary measure, with all sets progressively being repainted into Metro livery, a process completed in March 2010.